vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 \* Thon hast "qualities which, being remembered, afflict me during Thy separation - me the great sinner."

-"He bas "noble qualities like bliss, which are limitless in extent."
+"He has "noble qualities like bliss, which are limitless in extent."

 BHAGAVAN HAS A DIVINE AND AUSPICIOUS FORM:

-Bhagavan should be thought of, also, es having a trans cendent, super sensuous (aprākrita), divide and auspicious form, wbich is the resting place (āsraya ) of the universe, for there are many passages which refer to this form of His
+Bhagavan should be thought of, also, es having a trans cendent, super sensuous (aprākrita), divide and auspicious form, which is the resting place (āsraya ) of the universe, for there are many passages which refer to this form of His

 "To Him whose form ever remains the same -- "